 4- Two weeks after surgery: appearance of collagen fibres parallel to the tooth surface.
-They are immature therefore the union is still weak, although clinically may be normal
+They are immature therefore the union is still weak, although it clinically looks normal

 One month after surgery: a fully epithelised gingival crevice with a well-defined epithelial attachment presents.
 There is a beginning of the functional arrangement of supra-crestal fibres